chrt-io/blog/_posts/2021-04-07-going-retro.md

 ## The code

-How to create a new chart, and how to add data have been already shown in other posts.
-What I want to show here is how easy it is to add annotations, and _axis lines_ to highlight certain values.
+Creating a new chart and adding data are both topics that have already been illustrated in other posts.
+What I want to show here is how easy it is to add annotations and _axis lines_ to highlight certain values.

 Annotations are extremely important for charts, either to explain the series themselves (like in these two examples, where I omitted axis' titles) or to help better understand the meaning of the data.